brittpinder/ios-reference/other/networking/README.md

 #### error

-If the network request succeeded then `error` will be `nil`.
-If it failed, then `error` will hold an `Error` object indicating why (ex: no internet connection, timed out, no permissions etc.).
+If the network request is successful then `error` will be `nil`.
+If it fails, then `error` will hold an `Error` object indicating why (no internet connection, timed out, no permissions etc.).
 Here we check if `error` holds a value and if so, we print the description and exit out of the completion handler.

 ```swift
 if let error = error {